-Planned Actions/Services Actual Actions/Services Proposed Expenditures Estimated Actual Expenditures Katherine Finchy will develop a multi-tiered behavioral support system geared to improve behaviors of students.
-School-wide incentives for positive behaviors 4000-4999: Books And Supplies LCFF 2500 incentives for positive behaviors 4000-4999: Books And Supplies LCFF 1600 systems will continue to be refined and strategies will be developed to meet the individual needs of students.
+Planned Actions/Services Actual Actions/Services Proposed Expenditures Estimated Actual Expenditures multi-tiered behavioral support system geared to improve behaviors of students.
+School-wide PBIS rewards program was started campus-wide with positive incentives used to promote students' behavior for tier 1 initial incentives for positive behaviors 4000-4999: Books And Supplies LCFF 2500 incentives for positive behaviors 4000-4999: Books And Supplies LCFF 1600 systems will continue to be refined and strategies will be developed to meet the individual needs of students. planning for the MTSS behavioral support in conjunction with the school counselor lessons.
+PBIS rewards program was purchased and used school-wide with incentives purchased for students to buy with their PBIS points.
 Synergy Positive rewards program- online program to support the multi tiered system of supports at KFES None Specified 0 Synergy Positive rewards program- online program to support the multi tiered system of supports at KFES None Specified 0 Character education program- Character Counts- Character counts program was used by the school counselor and music teacher to promote the character education pillar of the month.
 Character Counts program will be the focus of building character traits in students.
 Will ues Harper for Kids program- Pyramid of success- to target school connectedness and promote school safety- areas of growth from the Panorama Survey data Character Counts program for School- Harper for Kids 4000-4999: Books And Supplies

 Planned Actions/Services Actual Actions/Services Proposed Expenditures Estimated Actual Expenditures 4000-4999: Books And Supplies Panorama Survey playbook will be used for ideas to build SEL in the students; Utilize a social Emotional curriculum TK-5 where students can learn and understand such topics as empathy and conflict resolution 2nd step/ Inner The school counselor used the panorama playbook in her small groups along with her in class lessons to promote the Students SEL growth.
 Panorama playbook for build SEL with School Counselor along with district funded programs None Specified None Specified 0 Panorama playbook for build SEL with School Counselor along with district funded programs None Specified None Specified 0 explorer along with The Panorama Playbook Katherine Finchy wants to ensure students are safe while on the playground.
-Additional time will be given to the current supervision aides and additional aides will be ensure student supervision on campus with 6 supervision aides.
+Additional time will be given to the current supervision aides and additional aides will be Schedules were developed to ensure student supervision on campus with 6 supervision aides.
 The schedule also increased the amount of supervision during lunch recess and in the lunchroom along with before the school day for breakfast and before school recess.
 Salary for supervision aides 2000-2999: Classified Personnel Salaries LCFF 24460 Salary for supervision aides 2000-2999: Classified Personnel Salaries LCFF 25012 hired if funding allows.
 This will allow students to be more actively monitored and allow for fewer disruptions on the playground.
 Provide adequate Supervision for students during the morning and Benefits for supervision aides 2000-2999: Classified Personnel Salaries LCFF 3725 Benefits for supervision aides 2000-2999: Classified Personnel Salaries LCFF 3543 lunch to ensure safety and welfare.
 Extra duty coverage (salary & benefits) 2000-2999: Classified Personnel Salaries LCFF 2000 Extra duty coverage (salary & benefits) 2000-2999: Classified Personnel Salaries LCFF 1276 Student attendance: Student attendance will be monitored daily.
 Success and improvement will be valued with monthly attendance recognition and incentives; drawings for Attendance incentives were purchased to promote positive attendance- Attendance was monitored by the admin and front office during the school year.
 Student incentives and rewards to promote positive student attendance at school 4000-4999: Books And Supplies LCFF Student incentives and rewards to promote positive student attendance at school 4000-4999: Books And Supplies LCFF